KissKissBankBank/kitten/README.md

 ### Npm

-As the `kitten` module is on a [private registry on Gemfury](https://gemfury.com/help/npm-registry), you have to setup your npm configuration to be able to install all npm dependencies:
+As the `kitten` module is on a [private registry on Gemfury](https://gemfury.com/help/npm-registry), you have to setup your npm configuration aka your `.npmrc` to be able to install all npm dependencies.

+Set your default registry in your `.npmrc`:
 ```
 npm config set registry https://npm-proxy.fury.io/bob/
 ```

-This command will set your default registry in your `.npmrc`.
+Set your authentication token in your `.npmrc`:
 ```
 npm login
 ```

-This command will set your authentication token in your `.npmrc`.

 Install the dependency:
 ```